ctrueden/equilibrium/_pages/dossiers/freki.md

 Freki is a werewolf bounty hunter, who venerates nature.
 He prowls the [Selva](../locales/selva), seeking prey.

-***Animal instinct (Survival).*** You smell emotions, even as they fade, and can even track people by the “emotional trail” they leave.
+***Animal instinct (Survival).*** You smell emotions, even as they fade, and can even track people by the "emotional trail" they leave.